Fiz-Buz/FizzBuzz_Netflix_Clone/README.md

 This website is a simulation of netflix website developed using EJS, CSS, Javascript, NodeJS, Express, Passport and MongoDB.

-The website is hosted on heroku app : https://fizzbuzz-netflix-clone.herokuapp.com/
+The website is live at : https://fizzbuzz-netflix-clone.herokuapp.com/

 Icon made using - https://fontmeme.com/